jebbyblah007/night-owl-api-capstone/README.md

 ## Functionality
 The app's functionality includes:

-* Landing page that includes three buttons – one to search places near the user’s location, one to search places near a specific zip code, and another option to search for late night restaurants and cafes.
+* Landing page that includes a button to search nearby places that are currently open.
 * An arrow button that will take the user back to the landing page.
+* Three buttons to click on depending on what specific category a user is looking for.

 ## Technical